AntoineSavage/pizzascript/README.md

 [ [] [1 2 3] ["hello" 'world "!" ] ]
 ```

-The preceding examples can also be expressed using the `list `function:
+The preceding examples can also be expressed using the `list `operation:
 ```
 (list)
 (list 0 1 2 3 4 5)